Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 * Collaborate with the team to be responsible for the entire software lifecycle.
 * Work on, collaborate with, and influence the open-source community, and have an impact in the industry.

-Self-organizing with your team to solve problems outside of code factory spoon-fed process and requirements includes all the skills you need to get to another level.
+Solving problems outside of code factory spoon-fed process and requirements includes all the skills you need to get to another level.
 Plus your employer could use the help!